 The foundation follows a strict "no-cure-no-pay" arrangement with its participants.
 Car owners can join the foundation completely free of charge.
 All costs (including legal costs) are borne by the foundation, for which it has obtained external funding.
-Only in the event that the foundation is successful in its endeavours (i.e. because of a settlement or through successful litigation) it will seek no more than eighteen to twenty-five percent of any financial recovery achieved through a (collective) settlement or litigation (dependent on the number of participants included in such resolution), which shall be paid to its funders.
+Only in the event that the foundation is successful in its endeavours (i.e. because of a settlement or through successful litigation) it will seek a maximum of twenty-five percent of any financial recovery achieved through a (collective) settlement or litigation (dependent on the number of participants included in such resolution), which shall be paid to its funders.
+This percentage also includes all legal costs.
+However, the foundation primarily endeavours to make its legal costs part of any settlement to be reached with defendants.